HOW TO FIND CHEAP OR FREE BOATS

-Finding cheap boats for sale has been an obsession at various points in our lives.
+Did you know it’s possible to find free boats for sale?
+Finding cheap boats has been an obsession at various points in our lives.
 Having bought 3 boats over the last 5 years, we’ve literally spent days out of our lives looking for good deals.
-If there’s one place to find a screamer of a deal, it’s Craigslist (or other community buy and sell sites like Kijiji).
-We’ve even come across a few free boats on Craigslist over the years.
-In all that time searching we’ve learned a few secrets to uncovering the real gems.
+In all that time searching we’ve seen a dozen or more free boats and learned a few secrets to uncovering the real gems.

 Special offer!
 Our sponsor, Good Old Boat Magazine is offering a special deal to boat buyers.
 Subscribe for 1 year and get 50+ FREE articles on boat buying from their back issues.
 Get your coupon code at the end of this post!